 Play Mile High reserves the right to suspend any player at any time for unsportsmanlike conduct, violation of any rules, for failure to pay appropriate dues or for being a general pain in the ass, without any refund what so ever.

-A team must have at least 6 players minimum – 3 of which must be female – and no more than 11 players in the field each inning (6 males max in the field).
+A team must have at least 6 players minimum – 3 of which must be female – and no more than 11/12 players in the field each inning (6 males max in the field).
+You can play without male players if you would like to!
+No male gender requirements.

 Every player present is required to be in the kicking line up.